nicholaseaw/AutoTransmittal/README.md

 # turbo-giggle
-Python codes written in Dynamo
+Examples of Python codes written in Dynamo for various scripts.